vmware-archive/projectmonitor/README.md

 ## CI

-CI for Pulse is at http://ci.pivotallabs.com:3333/builds/Pulse, and it's aggregated at http://ci.pivotallabs.com (that's an instance of Pulse, of course).
+CI for Pulse is [here]http://ci.pivotallabs.com:3333/builds/Pulse, and it's aggregated at [ci.pivotallabs.com](http://ci.pivotallabs.com)
+(that's an instance of Pulse, of course).

 ## Pivotal Tracker

-The public Tracker project for Pulse is here: http://www.pivotaltracker.com/projects/2872
+The public Tracker project for Pulse is [here](http://www.pivotaltracker.com/projects/2872).